 Hello there!
 My name is Dmytro Gaivoronsky and this is my personal site.
 I’m Ukrainian 🇺🇦.
-I was born in Kyiv and now I’m living in Seattle, Washington, United States 🇺🇸.
+I was born in Kyiv and now I live in Seattle, Washington, United States 🇺🇸.
 Some people may know me as Dmitry, which is an anglicized spelling of the same name.

 1980s-2000s: Learning to Build

-My journey with computers started in the mid-80s, watching my father solder together a Radio-86RK ham computer using schematics from a Soviet radio amateur magazine.
+My journey with computers started in the mid-80s when I watched my father solder together a Radio-86RK ham computer using schematics from a Soviet radio amateur magazine.
 That homemade machine was my first playground.
 I started with Basic, then moved through Pascal, C, and C++.
 Over the years I picked up Java, Python, Ruby, PHP, JavaScript, and the usual mix of shell scripts and Perl.
-The first twenty years were about figuring out I was an engineer and learning how to be one - soldering, programming, hacking, and building things.
+The first twenty years were about figuring out that I was an engineer and learning how to be one - soldering, programming, hacking, and building things.

 2000s: Alta and CQG